-Compound movements help avoid this problem since they are total body movements and require more muscle groups to undertake the lifts.
+Compound movements help avoid this problem since they are total-body movements and require more muscle groups to undertake the lifts.
 Although larger muscle groups undertake the hardest parts of the movement they are supported by secondary muscles in roles as fixators and synergists.
 The muscles groups have to work together otherwise the lifts would be incredibly difficult and could result in injury.

 3. Better Strength Progression

 The fact that compound exercises recruit more muscles per movement will mean you have more power available for lifts.
-If you are working with isolation exercises, you are training just a few specific localised muscles.
-These targetted muscles will fatigue quickly and cannot deal with the vast amounts of weight for long periods.
+If you are working with isolation exercises, you are training just a few specific localized muscles.
+These targetted muscles will fatigue quickly and cannot deal with vast amounts of weight for long periods.
 This means using smaller weights, which translates as slower returns over long periods of time.

 With compound lifts your muscular strength will increase much faster.
 Since you’ll already be able to handle much heavier weight-loads (with many of your muscles will be working together).
 This will have an exponential effect on the amount you can lift over time.
 The combination of heavier weights and combined muscle groups involved will enable more rapid hypertrophy of muscle tissue.
 Essentially you’ll get bigger and stronger in half the time!

-For this reason ensure you include big compound exercises into your resistance routines (deadlifts, bench press, squats etc).
-It is also important to remember the principles of overload, adaptation and progression when thinking of compound resistance training.
-Meaning when the weight is not an effort any more, then its time to go up a notch.
+For this reason ensure you include big compound exercises into your resistance routines (deadlifts, bench press, squats, etc).
+It is also important to remember the principles of overload, adaptation, and progression when thinking of compound resistance training.
+Meaning when the weight is not an effort anymore, then it’s time to go up a notch.
 Otherwise, no progression will be made.
 Add more weight gradually as the sessions go on and you grow stronger.
 Challenge yourself!!